 10. Simple Numbers, Straight Talk, Big Profits! by Greg Crabtree

 In the simplest possible language, Greg Crabtree lays out the principles of what makes a business profitable.
 You do not have to have a degree in business to understand these principles.
 Instead, Crabtree presents it in simple, easy-to-follow language without jargon.

 The whole point?
-Any business owner should know how to make their business profitable without needing an advanced degree to get it right.
+Any new business owner should know how to make their business profitable without needing an advanced degree to get it right.
 But it’s also essential for them to know how to make a profit and balance the costs of running their business for long-term profitability.

 In other words, this book is an accounting course for any business owner with simple steps that anyone can follow.

 Business owners will also learn about common money mistakes that small businesses make and how to avoid them.
 Crabtree also explains the whys and hows of hidden costs.
 He shows how these aren’t always what they seem, as well as things you should know about paying business taxes.